Project

 Dario

-RE: Rails Engines and extending the issue model - Added by Chris Peterson over 15 years ago
+RE: Rails Engines and extending the issue model - Added by Chris Peterson almost 16 years ago

 Can the same method that you used to wrap an existing method in your rate plugin be used to wrap an existing method in a controller.
 I tried to use a similar semantic as your plugin, except use SortController instead of SortHelper.
 However I always end up with and error: uninitialized constant ApplicationController.
 I assume this has to do with the order of loading, ApplicationController is loaded with the application, which comes after the plugins.
 Is there anyway around this?